munificent/craftinginterpreters/book/closures.md

 parameter signature for the closure.
 The `each()` method invokes that closure twice, passing in 1 for `i` the first time and 2 the second time.

-In this case, the "loop variable" is really a closure parameter.
-And, since each iteration of the loop is a separate invocation of the closure, those are definitely separate variables for each call.
+In this case, the "loop variable" is really a function parameter.
+And, since each iteration of the loop is a separate invocation of the function, those are definitely separate variables for each call.
 So this prints "1" then "2".

 If a language has a higher-level iterator-based looping structure like `foreach`